hdShang/arxiv-daily/docs/cs-LG/2025-05-23/papers/250518028v2-knot-so-simple-a-minimalistic-environment-for-spatial-reasoning.md

 ---
 layout: default
-title: Knot So Simple: A Minimalistic Environment for Spatial Reasoning
+title: "Knot So Simple: A Minimalistic Environment for Spatial Reasoning"
 ---

 # Knot So Simple: A Minimalistic Environment for Spatial Reasoning